Peppered moth

-The peppered moth (Biston betularia) is a temperate species of night-flying moth.
-It is mostly found in the northern hemisphere in places like Asia, Europe and North America.
+The peppered moth (Biston betularia) is a moth of the family Geometridae.
+It is night flying, and found mainly in temperate regions of the northern hemisphere.
 Peppered moth evolution is an example of population genetics and natural selection.

 The caterpillars of the peppered moth not only mimic the form but also the colour of a twig.
 Recent research indicates that the caterpillars can sense the twig's colour with their skin and match their body colour to the background to protect themselves from predators.

 Description

-The wingspan ranges from 45 mm to 62 mm (median 55 mm).
+The wingspan ranges from 45 to 62 mm with a median of 55 mm.
 It is relatively stout-bodied, with forewings relatively narrow-elongate.
 The wings are white, "peppered" with black, and with more-or-less distinct cross lines, also black.
-These transverse wing lines and "peppered" maculation (spotting) can also, in rare instances, be gray or brown; the spotting pattern, in particularly very rare cases, is sometimes a combination of brown and black/gray.
+These transverse wing lines and "peppered" maculation (spotting) can also, in rare instances, be grey or brown; the spotting pattern, in particularly very rare cases, is sometimes a combination of brown and black/grey.
 The black speckling varies in amount, in some examples it is almost absent, whilst in others it is so dense that the wings appear to be black sprinkled with white.
 The antennae of males are strongly bipectinate.
 Prout (1912–16) gives an account of the forms and congeners.